Benefits Hub

 Student Emergency Assistance Funds

-The Student Emergency Assistance Funds pulls from two grants.
+The Student Emergency Assistance Funds comes from the State and pulls from two grants.
 The Student Emergency Assistance Grant (SEAG) is an emergency aid program to assist students experiencing unforeseen emergencies or situations that affect their ability to attend classes; and the Supporting Students Experiencing Homelessness (SSEH).
-Contact studentemergencyaid@bellevuecollege.edu for questions and concerns.

-Applications for Spring Quarter open April 22nd.
-All applications submitted before April 22nd will be denied and responded with resources.
+Funds for Spring Quarter open May 1st.
+All applications sent in before that date will be denied and responded with resources.

 BEAM

-Get Free help from a tax professional in person, online or file yourself for free, Visit the United Way of King County Tax Help for updated information
+Get Free help from a tax professional in person, online or file yourself for free, Visit the United Way of King County Tax Help for updated information.
+There may be workshops listed below that may be able to support you with more information.

 The Benefits Hub Workshops